jmd-dk/concept/concept/docs/installation.rst

 Influential environment variables
 .................................
-The behavior of the ``installer`` is governed by a large set of environment variables.
+The behaviour of the ``installer`` is governed by a large set of environment variables.
 An example is the ``mpi_dir`` variable described in ':ref:`optimal network performance on clusters <optimal_network_performance_on_clusters>`', through which we can let the ``installer`` make use of a pre-installed MPI